BetonQuest/BetonQuest/docs/Documentation/Reference.md

 ```
 ## Static events

 Static events are events that will fire at the specified time of the day.
-It is possible to address multiple events with a `,` separated list.
+It is possible to address multiple events with
+a `,` separated list.
 They are not tied to a specific player, so not all event types can be used as static.
 (Which player should receive a tag or objective?
 From which one should the items be taken?)
-Also, static events cannot have conditions defined (`event-conditions:` argument),
-as the plugin cannot check any condition without the player.
+Also, static events cannot have conditions defined (`event-conditions:` argument), as the plugin cannot check any
-Events, that can be used as static are flagged with `static` keyword in this documentation.
+condition without the player.
+Events, that can be used as static are flagged with `static` keyword in this
-You can define your static events in a `static` section, as such:
+documentation.
+You can define your static events in _package.yml_ file under `static` section, as such:

 ```YAML
 static: